hydrxd/hexdoc-wellbeing-chatbot/README.md

 ### Conversational Flow:
   • Chatbot engages users in a calming, supportive conversation, offering a range of personalized options depending on the input received.

+### Depression Test and Analysis
+  - Evaluates depression symptoms using a structured questionnaire, providing a score to gauge the severity of symptoms.

+### Anxiety Test and Analysis
+  - Assesses anxiety levels through targeted questions, calculating a score to determine the intensity of anxiety symptoms.Delivers tailored feedback and coping strategies based on the results, with links to additional resources and professional support.

 # Project Installation 🚀

 ### Initialization